-- Working with ASBO International’s Legislative Advisory Committee to share information about what districts are doing to prepare for COVID-19 with members and the public, and advocating for federal support and guidance for schools throughout the crisis.
+- Working with ASBO International’s Legislative Advisory Committee to share information about school districts' responses to COVID-19 with members and the public, and advocating for federal support and guidance for schools throughout the crisis.

-- Advocating with the EdLiNC coalition to ask the FCC for E-Rate flexibilities and extra funding to ensure that students affected by school closures have adequate Internet access while learning from home, i.e. addressing digital equity concerns such as the "homework gap."
+- Advocating for E-Rate flexibilities and extra funding to ensure that students affected by school closures have adequate Internet access while learning from home, i.e. addressing digital equity concerns such as the "homework gap."